markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-This is not a significant restriction, because when a block begins
+This is not a significant restriction, because when a block is preceded by up to
-with 1-3 spaces indent, the indentation can always be removed without
+three spaces of indentation, the indentation can always be removed without
 a change in interpretation, allowing rule #1 to be applied.
 So, in
 the above case: